moorepants/dissertation/systemidentification.rst

 [Aoki1979]_

-.. todo:: James2002 cites this study
+.. todo:: James2002 cites this study.
+He does experiments with a motorcycle.

 Weir, Zellner, Teper
 ~~~~~~~~~~~~~~~~~~~~